gordey456/FTGordey/README.md

-# FTGordey
-User bot for telegamm
+# Made by Gordey Liubimov